DAFoam/DAFoam.github.io/pages/mydoc/mydoc_installation_source_hpc.md

 | :----------------------------------------------------------------------------------------------------------- |
 v1.2.0      | v1.2.0   | v1.5.0 | v1.2.0     | v2.2.0 | v2.2.0        | v2.2.1  | v2.3.0      | v1.2.1 | {{ site.latest_version }}

+The MACH-Aero packages are considered part of the DAFoam ecosystem and should be installed in the `repos/` subdirectory of the `DAFoam/` directory.
 Move to the `repos` directory:

 <pre>
 cd $DAFOAM_ROOT_PATH/repos/
 </pre>

-**NOTE:** This installation assumes you have already set up an SSH key to GitHub and clone the codes directly from the MDO Lab repositories.
-The same process can be carried out using forks instead, however the code versions should match.

-For simplicity, the repos will be installed in-place.
+The following steps go through the process of installing the MACH-Aero codes one at a time, downloading, unpacking, building, and installing each package.
+For simplicity, the packages will be installed in-place.

 ### **baseClasses**